yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/Configure_database_storage.md

 {
-"title": "Configure database storages",
+"title": "Configure database storage",
-"linkTitle": "Configure database storages", "weight":"60",
+"linkTitle": "Configure database storage", "weight":"60",
 "date": "2020-01-06",
 "description": "Store KPS data in relational databases, and configure Apache Cassandra for a highly available (HA) data storage option for KPS."
 }

-## Configure database KPS storage

 KPS data can be stored in a relational database.
 API Gateway supports the following databases: